Cyber Resilience

 CVE-2023-20034 is a high-severity Use of Hard-coded Credentials (CWE-798) vulnerability in Cisco Sd-Wan.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 34.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 45th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References